 Focal length:

-The focal composition of the 35mm lens would give you a more realistic representation of the captured image, laced in heavy creativity.
+The focal composition of the 35mm lens would give you a more realistic representation of the captured image, laced with heavy creativity.
 Shooting with a 35mm lens is like shooting through the human eye.

 Captures perfect angles: